 Let’s start with getting the elephant out of the room.
-There are some rumors going around lately that naturist camping La Sablière will soon turn textile.
+There are some rumors going around lately that naturist campsite La Sablière will soon turn textile.
 Of course, if there’s smoke there must be something burning.
-The reason for these rumors is a recent take-over of the camping by the company Capfun.
-An owner who turned not al that long ago a naturist camping into a textile one.
+The reason for these rumors is a recent take-over of the campsite by the company Capfun.
+An owner who turned not al that long ago a naturist campsite into a textile one.
 Nevertheless, we have many reasons to believe that the same thing is not going to happen to La Sablière any time soon.

 So our advice: Don’t be afraid to book your next nude holiday at La Sablière, we’re quite convinced that they are not going to suddenly ask you to put some clothes on.

 Although the southern French Gard region is a popular tourist destination, this is mostly by visitors who come with their own transportation.
 The region’s capital, Nîmes, does have some great transportation options, but it pretty much stops there.
 If you really want to visit La Sablière by public transport you can take the TGV (high-speed train) to Avignon and from there bus number 15 to Barjac.
 But beware, this bus only runs twice a day so plan carefully.
 From Barjac it’s still a 6km walk, hitchhike, or taxi ride to La Sablière.

 If you intend to fly in, the airports of Marseille Provence and Montpellier Méditerranée are definitely your best options.
 Coming from the UK you could also take the weekly Flybe flight from Birmingham or Southampton to Avignon.
 As mentioned before, it’s possible to continue your trip by train and bus but we would not recommend it.
 To visit La Sablière and its beautiful surroundings, having a (rental) car is quite a must.